 From sugar shack maple syrup to Niagara vineyard wines of note, from French food to French fries, this 1-week trip serves up the best of central Canada.
 Get a hit of urban decadence in Montreal, Toronto and Ottawa and a soothing wilderness stay in lakeside cottages in the Algonquin region.
 You’ll travel in comfortable vehicles with a local CEO there to lead the way, so you’re spending your time appreciating the magnificent sites instead of figuring out how to get to them.

-Hands-On: Winery Visit and Wine Tasting, Niagara-on-the-Lake.
+Your Foodie Moment: Winery Visit and Wine Tasting, Niagara-on-the-Lake.
 Orientation walk through historic old Montreal.
 Visit an authentic sugar shack for a local lunch and sample maple syrup.
 Ottawa orientation walk including Parliament Hill and the Byward Market.
 2 nights in authentic lakeside cottages with hiking, canoeing and wildlife watching.
 Evening walk in Niagara Falls.
 Winery tour and tasting.
 Orientation walk in Toronto.
 All transport between destinations and to/from included activities.

 Embrace the ethnic diversity of Toronto and Montreal, witness how Canadian maple syrup gets from trees to your pancakes, appreciate the evening call of the loon beside a campfire at your lakeside cottages, visit Ontario’s award-winning wine region for a taste.